membase/ns_server/doc/API/index.markdown

 * 20091113 First publishing (matt.ingenthron@northscale.com)
 * 20091115 Updated with some operations (matt.ingenthron@northscale.com)
 * 20091117 Updated after defending REST and HTTP in discussion with Steve (matt.ingenthron@northscale.com)
+* 20091118 Fleshed out details on the requests and responses (matt.ingenthron@northscale.com)